markandgo/camera/README.md

 It requires the shapes module from vrld to work!
 See for details: [Hardon Collider] (http://vrld.github.com/HardonCollider/index.html)

 This version allows each camera object to have a custom shape.
+This allows you to limit drawing operations to the shape's boundary.
 The function to create a new camera object has a new argument to determine its shape.
 Shapes must be convex to work properly.

 ````lua
 newCamera = require 'camera'